Community Cat Resources

 As is true in many cities and towns across the country and around the world, Douglas County is home to many cats who call the outdoors home.
 Until there is free or very affordable high volume spay/neuter available here, our community will continue to have a large population of outdoor cats.

-Saving Grace is working to raise the funding necessary to provide these services to our community, and we hope to be able to do so within a year.
-For now, you can learn more about how to coexist with outdoor cats by utilizing the resources listed below.
-If you would like to donate towards our effort to bring free and affordable spay/neuter to our community, please donate here and include spay/neuter in your notes.
+Saving Grace is working to raise the funding necessary to provide these essential services to our community.
+If you would like to donate towards our effort to bring free and affordable spay/neuter to our community, please donate here and include “TNR Program” in your notes.

 A photo of a person who is feeding outdoor, or community, cats